ctf0/vscode-php-getters-setters/README.md

 ## Custom Templates

-By default the extension will generate getters & setters using its own templates but you can fully customise the markup used to generate them, by setting `phpGettersSetters.templatesDir` with the path to the directory that holds both your `getter/setter.js`.
+By default the extension will generate getters & setters using its own templates but you can fully customize the markup used to generate them, by setting `phpGettersSetters.templatesDir` with the path to the directory that holds both your `getter/setter.js`.

 - Sample getter.js template: